provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetMarketResponse"></a>

 ### QueryGetMarketResponse
-QueryGetMarketResponse is a response message for the QueryGetMarket endpoint.
+QueryGetMarketResponse is a response message for the GetMarket query.

 | Field | Type | Label | Description |